-Dr. Wheelan's graduate training in bioinformatics at NCBI, coupled with her longstanding interest and experience in both biology and mathematics, has equipped her to address modern biological questions from an analytical perspective.
-Whether through the use of publicly available software or custom-coded programs, she enjoys solving puzzles and welcome collaborations with researchers of all types.
+Dr. Wheelan's medical training, and her graduate training in bioinformatics at NCBI, coupled with her longstanding interest and experience in both biology and mathematics, has equipped her to address modern biological questions from an analytical perspective.
+Whether through the use of publicly available software or custom-coded programs, she enjoys tackling the intricate puzzles that modern biology has uncovered.